What You’ll Need

 Stretch the rubber bands and place them around the box lengthwise, positioned over the hole.

-Insert the pencils horizontally under the rubber bands and over the cut out circle.
+Insert the pencils horizontally under the rubber bands, one on each side of the circle.

 Pluck the rubber bands to make music.